aamodpant15/make-family-tree/README.md

 **IMPORTANT**:
 1. The file requires a connected tree without any disconnected elements.
 If a disconnected tree is present, multiple `.png` files will be created for each connected subtree.

 2. This does not supported cyclic connections.
 This only happens when siblings have children, or a person is a child of themselves.
-[Adrien Verge](https://github.com/adrienverge) kindly let'\s us know that something is, `Seriously wrong`.
+[Adrien Verge](https://github.com/adrienverge) kindly lets us know that something is, `Seriously wrong`.
 This can happen due to a mistake during data input.
-Therefore, recheck the excel sheet if this error is shown.
+Hence, recheck the excel sheet if this error is thrown.

 ### How does it work?